stevejpapad/image-text-verification/README.md

 extract_CLIP_features(data_path=INPUT_PATH, output_path=OUTPUT_PATH)
 ```

-- To prepare the *Misalign* dataset run the following:
+- To prepare the *CHASMA* dataset run the following:
 ```python
 from prepare_datasets import prepare_Misalign
 prepare_Misalign(CLIP_VERSION="ViT-L/14", choose_gpu=0)
 ```

-- To train the DT-Transformer (e.g) for 30 epochs, on binary classification, using the *Misalign* dataset while utilizing both multimodal and unimodal (text-only, image-only) inputs with a learning_rate of 5e-5, 4 transformer layers, 8 attention heads of dimensionality 1024, run the following code:
+- To train the DT-Transformer (e.g) for 30 epochs, on binary classification, using the *CHASMA* dataset while utilizing both multimodal and unimodal (text-only, image-only) inputs with a learning_rate of 5e-5, 4 transformer layers, 8 attention heads of dimensionality 1024, run the following code:
 ```python
 run_experiment(
     dataset_methods_list = [